CSS-Electronics/canedge-azure-cloud-terraform/README.md

   | order by timestamp desc
   ```

-- If your Azure Job fails, wait 5 mins and go to 'Execution history/Logs/Console' for details
+- If your Azure Job fails (backlog processing or synapse table mapping), wait 5 mins and go to 'Execution history/Logs/Console' for details
 - [Contact us](https://www.csselectronics.com/pages/contact-us) if you need deployment support